51+ reviews analysed

 • Stannous fluoride active ingredient

-• Cooling foam that activates to reach below the gumline
+• Activated foam formula designed to reach below the gumline

-• Clinically proven to reduce gum inflammation with regular use
+• May help reduce gum inflammation with regular use

 • Widely available at most major retailers